-William McCray was found to be severely disabled due to multiple degenerative diseases.
-His employer-sponsored short- and long-term disability plan was with Unum, who approved his claim.
+William McCray was a Seattle, Washington resident who was found to be severely disabled due to multiple degenerative diseases.
+His employer-sponsored short- and long-term disability plan was with Unum Group insurance, which approved his claim.
 When Unum Group’s medical investigation deemed him to be no longer disabled, they denied his claim.
-That’s when William hired the expert attorneys at Roy Law Group who went head-to-head with Unum Group to provide William with back pay and on-going long-term disability payments while covering all of his accrued legal and court-related fees.
+That’s when William hired the expert attorneys at Roy Law Group who went head-to-head with Unum Group.
+As a result, Unum Group had to provide William with back pay and ongoing long-term disability payments while covering all of his accrued legal and court-related fees.

-William, a former United States veteran who also worked various jobs in financial services, became disabled when he was diagnosed with multiple degenerative diseases.
+William, a former United States veteran who also worked in various financial service jobs, became disabled when he was diagnosed with multiple degenerative diseases.
 That’s when he filed an initial short-term disability claim that turned into a long-term disability claim in 2009.

-His initial long-term disability claim was denied, but his appeal with insurance company Unum Group was successful based on his complete, doctor-verified inability to work.
+His initial long-term disability claim was denied by his insurance company, Unum Group, but his appeal was successful based on his complete, doctor-verified inability to work.

-Unum paid William benefits uninterrupted all the way through 2015.
-Then Unum launched an investigation involving social media, an in-person interview, multiple medical reviews by nurses and physicians, and an independent medical examination (IME) conducted by Unum’s own doctor, resulting in William suddenly being considered no longer disabled.
+Unum paid William uninterrupted benefits through 2015.
+Then Unum launched an investigation involving social media, an in-person interview, multiple medical reviews by nurses and physicians, and an independent medical examination (IME), which was conducted by Unum’s own doctor.
+This resulted in William suddenly being considered no longer disabled.

 Insurance companies are there for you until they’re not